-692. In the prior year peer review report, it was determined that Kazakhstan was in the process of implementing a review and supervision mechanism.
+719. In the prior year's peer review report, it was determined that Kazakhstan was in the process of implementing a review and supervision mechanism.
 Once issued by the transfer pricing division, rulings should be reviewed by the non-residents taxation division, which will be responsible to collect the relevant information and to make sure that all relevant information is captured adequately and submitted to all relevant jurisdictions without delay.
-As it is not known whether Kazakhstan has finalised this process for the year in review, the recommendation remains in place.
+Kazakhstan is still implementing the process and therefore, the recommendation remains in place.